ayesha-chaudhary/initial/README.md

 # initial
 Let's start the journey.
 <br>
-This is my first Repository.
+This is my first Repository (folder).